-Using Micropipetters and Serological Pipettes
+Instrumentation Familiarity: Using Micropipetters and Serological Pipettes

-Introduction: Micropipetters are used to measure volumes as small as one millionth of a liter (a liter is about 1 quart).
+Introduction: In molecular biology we sometimes need to measure volumes as small as one millionth of a liter (a liter is about 1 quart).
+Devices called micropipettes are used for these measurements.
 Using them requires attention and a steady hand.
-We will demonstrate how to set the volume.
-Sometimes we are making larger volumes of material, such as stock solutions or gel electrophoresis solutions.
-For these measurements we usually use serological pipettes, which come in volumes of 1ml, 2ml, 5 ml, 10ml and 25 ml.
-Serological pipettes are usually wrapped in sterile packages and measure thousandths of a liter instead of millionths of a liter.
+Sometimes we are making volumes 1000 times or more larger than microliters, or milliliters (similar to a teaspoon).
+For measurements of 1-25ml we usually use serological pipettes, which come in volumes of 1ml, 2ml, 5 ml, 10ml and 25 ml.
+Serological pipettes are usually wrapped in sterile packages.
 A pump must be attached to one end of the pipette, which pulls up the solution as you turn the wheel.
-Generally a green pump will fit the 2, 5 and 10 ml serological pipettes , a blue pump is needed for the 1 ml pipettes, and a red pump is needed for the 25 ml pipettes.
+Generally a green pump will fit the 2, 5 and 10 ml serological pipettes, a blue pump is needed for the 1 ml pipettes, and a red pump is needed for the 25 ml pipettes.
+We will demonstrate the use of these devices as well.
+Then you will practice a lot.